LANDING SPRINT · 14 DAYS

 DWG 03 / 05 · PRODUCTION

-Wireframe, copy direction, design, and production build of one page that converts, on the CRO and GEO playbook from the first wireframe.
+Wireframe, copy direction, design, and production build of one page that converts, on the CRO and GEO playbook.
 Live this quarter, while the budget pointed at it is still in market.
 For teams who know what they need.

 A-02 · WHERE THE SPEND LANDS